joel-wav/gestureRec/README.md

 # Hand Gesture recognition
-This project enables you to perform various functions on videos/ basic games (Or anything that requires the arrow keys and spacebar) using 2 HC-SR04 sensors and an Arduino.
+This project enables you to perform various functions on videos/basic games (Or anything that requires the arrow keys and spacebar) using 2 HC-SR04 sensors and an Arduino.

 ## Instructions to get it to work